interlay/interbtc-spec/polkabtc-spec/docs/source/spec/vaultregistry.rst

 PunishmentFee
 .............

-If a Vault misbehaves in either the redeem or replace protocol by failing to prove that it sent the correct amount of BTC to the correct address within the time limit, a vault is punished.
+If a vault misbehaves in either the redeem or replace protocol by failing to prove that it sent the correct amount of BTC to the correct address within the time limit, a vault is punished.
 The punishment is the equivalent value of BTC in DOT (valued at the current exchange rate via :ref:`getExchangeRate`) plus a fixed ``PunishmentFee`` that is added as a percentage on top to compensate the damaged party for its loss.
 For example, if the ``PunishmentFee`` is set to 50000, it is equivalent to 50%.